Medicare Reimbursement for Visual Field Testing (OCULUS)

 Q Is the physician’s presence required during visual field testing?

-A No. Under the Medicare program standards, this test only needs general supervision.
-General supervision means the procedure is furnished under the physician’s overall direction and control, but the physician’s presence is not required during its performance.
+A Under Medicare program standards, this test requires general supervision.
+General supervision means the procedure is furnished under the physician’s overall direction and control, but the physician’s presence is not required during the test.

 Q Why are there three different CPT codes for visual fields, and how do you distinguish between them?